Best current cameras: which one should you choose?

 OM System OM-5 II

-The OM System OM-5 II is a very interesting choice if you want a compact and rugged camera for travel, hiking and outdoor photography.
-Its Micro Four Thirds sensor is smaller than APS-C, but the body offers excellent 5-axis stabilization, weather sealing and access to a very compact lens system.
+The OM System OM-5 II is a very interesting choice if you want a compact, rugged camera for travel, hiking, and outdoor photography.
+Its Micro Four Thirds sensor is smaller than APS-C, but the body offers excellent 5-axis stabilization, weather sealing, and access to a very compact lens system.
 This makes it especially practical if you want to keep your gear light without giving up advanced features.
 It is not the best option for very shallow depth of field, but it is excellent for mobility and difficult conditions.

 For people with a higher budget, these expert compact cameras are among the most interesting options to consider.